Malaya Stanitsa

 The Cossacks would largely flee to China during the Russian Civil War, and one of the settlements, Malaya (“Little”) Stanitsa, was transformed by the Soviets into a productive collective farm known as Luch Vostoka (“Light of the Orient”) and resettled with exiled peoples from the Caucasus, like Chechens, Kurds and Ahiska Turks.
 Today, this diverse neighborhood is just a five minute drive from the center of town, but it has maintained its historic atmosphere and village charm.

-We offer group tours of Malaya Stanitsa every Sunday, because Sundays is when Malaya Stanitsa is most alive.
-At the Kazan Cathedral (Almaty’s oldest, and oldest-operating, church), we can see a Sunday church service with incense and choral singing before descending into the church’s basement, where the catacombs have been turned into a museum of sacred relics, the “Cave Temple,” modeled on monastic cave retreats.
-We’ll crane our necks up at a towering oak grove and learn the story of the socialist club-turned-discotheque before strolling the aisles of Malaya Stanitsa’s Sunday morning pigeon bazaar, where pigeon fanciers from around town buy and barter decorative breeds.
-After a walk around the neighborhood’s most well-preserved block of historic homes, we finish with tea at a restaurant dedicated to Malaya Stanitsa’s Tsarist past.
+The Malaya Stanitsa tour is best booked on Sunday mornings, because that is when Malaya Stanitsa is most alive.
+At the Kazan Cathedral (Almaty’s oldest, and oldest-operating, church), we can see a Sunday church service with incense and choral singing before descending into the church’s basement, where the catacombs have been turned into a museum of sacred relics, the “Cave Temple,” modeled on monastic cave retreats and dedicated to religious martyrs of the communist era.

 What You'll See